Looking to save a few bucks each month? Check out these money saving tips, and put some money in your savings, or save for that dream vacation.

 You see something you like and think, “I’ve got to have this!”
 Don’t do it!
 Wait, sleep on it.
 Ask yourself these 3 questions: 1.
 Can I afford this?
 2. Do I need this?
 3. Am I actually going to use this?

-Thanks for checking out my 50 Ways to Save Money!
+Thanks for checking out my 50 Money Saving Tips!

-Have any other ideas on saving money?
+Have any other tips on saving money?
 Feel free to share them!